shinra-electric/Showcase/README.md

 ### Year 1: iOS

 At the Apple Developer Academy I worked on many iOS apps in the first year.
 Most of these I co-developed with other students on teams of between 4 to 6 people.
-As the ownership of these apps is split between many people, these usually don't make it to the App Store.
+As the ownership of these apps is split between many people, they usually don't make it to the App Store.

 I worked on the following iOS apps: